 While some wireless phones are used near some hearing devices (hearing aids and cochlear implants), users may detect a buzzing, humming, or whining noise.
-Some hearing devices are
+Some hearing devices are more immune than others to this

 The wireless telephone industry has developed a rating system for wireless phones, to assist hearing device users find phones that may be compatible with their hearing devices.
 Not all phones have been rated.
 Phones that are rated have the rating on their box or a label located on the box.